Here’s your comprehensive guide on the 2025 IRA and Retirement Plan Contribution Limits: Insights & FAQs.

 Traditional IRA Contribution Limits

-For the 2023 tax year, the IRS set the annual IRA contribution limit at $6,500 for investors under 50 years of age.
+For the 2025 tax year, the IRS set the annual IRA contribution limit at $7,000 for investors under 50 years of age (the same as the previous year) with an additional catch-up rate of $1,000 for individuals 50 and older.

 Roth IRA Contribution Limits